caseyg/awesome/TOPICS.md

 *   [Redocly/redoc](https://github.com/Redocly/redoc) - 📘  OpenAPI/Swagger-generated API Reference Documentation

-## web

-*   [konfig-sdks/openapi-examples](https://github.com/konfig-sdks/openapi-examples) - The highest quality collection of up-to-date OpenAPI specifications for public APIs on the internet.
-This dataset also includes descriptions, categories, uptime metrics, and media assets for every API.

-*   [nextapps-de/flexsearch](https://github.com/nextapps-de/flexsearch) - Next-generation full-text search library for Browser and Node.js

-*   [nextauthjs/next-auth](https://github.com/nextauthjs/next-auth) - Authentication for the Web.

-*   [expo/expo](https://github.com/expo/expo) - An open-source framework for making universal native apps with React.
-Expo runs on Android, iOS, and the web.

-*   [microsoft/playwright](https://github.com/microsoft/playwright) - Playwright is a framework for Web Testing and Automation.
-It allows testing Chromium, Firefox and WebKit with a single API.

-*   [twentyhq/twenty](https://github.com/twentyhq/twenty) - Building a modern alternative to Salesforce, powered by the community.

-*   [modal-labs/modal-examples](https://github.com/modal-labs/modal-examples) - Examples of programs built using Modal

-*   [appwrite/appwrite](https://github.com/appwrite/appwrite) - Build like a team of hundreds\_

-*   [zeroclipboard/zeroclipboard](https://github.com/zeroclipboard/zeroclipboard) - The ZeroClipboard library provides an easy way to copy text to the clipboard using an invisible Adobe Flash movie and a JavaScript interface.

-*   [liabru/matter-js](https://github.com/liabru/matter-js) - a 2D rigid body physics engine for the web ▲● ■

-*   [cdnjs/cdnjs](https://github.com/cdnjs/cdnjs) - 🤖 CDN assets - The #1 free and open source CDN built to make life easier for developers.

 ## anthropic

 *   [vercel/ai](https://github.com/vercel/ai) - The AI Toolkit for TypeScript.
 From the creators of Next.js, the AI SDK is a free open-source library for building AI-powered applications and agents